matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 And this talk is about that.
 So this talk is all about Clojure dev work flow that I use.
 And I will just say right now: all caveats apply.
 There is nothing new under the sun.
-There is not a single thing that I am going to show you today that has not been different, better, cooler in some other language, some other person, or whatever.
+There is not a single thing that I am going to show you today that has not been done different, better, cooler in some other language, or some other person, or whatever.

 But I have also watched people struggle to be effective in Clojure.
 And I think it is good for us to have a conversation about the things